A new algebraic structure in the standard model of particle physics: Application to NCG

 \subsection{The $\ast$-DGA $A$}

-As in the traditional formulation of NCG, we start by choosing a (possibly non-commutative) $\ast$-algebra $\hat{A}$ (over $\mathbb{F}$): roughly, this may be thought of as the algebra of coordinates.
+As in the traditional real-spectral-triple formalism of NCG, we start by choosing a (possibly non-commutative) $\ast$-algebra $\hat{A}$ (over $\mathbb{F}$): roughly, this may be thought of as the algebra of coordinates.
 We can then define $A$, the universal $\ast$-algebra of forms over $\hat{A}$, as follows: